VistaCareTech/vistacare_communications_docs/docs/configuration.md

 5. When the Plugins screen appear, choose the option `Install from ZIP` on the right of the interface.
 6. Click on the dots `...`, choose the zip file.
 7. Finally click on `Install Plugin` and wait until all the process finished.
-8. Close the interface and now the VistaCare Plugin is installed.
+8. Close the interface and now the VistaCare Communications Plugin is installed.

 <a class="" data-lightbox="VistaCare Install" href="_static/vistacare_install.gif" title="VistaCare Install" data-title="VistaCare Install"><img src="_static/vistacare_install.gif" class="align-center" width="800px" height="500px" alt="VistaCare Install">
 </a>